-The DSO (Designated Safeguarding Officer) is Mrs Rebecca Ruddock and the deputy is Mrs Gillian Gibbs.
+The DSL (Designated Safeguarding Lead) is Mrs Rebecca Ruddock and the deputy is Mrs Gillian Gibbs.
 We have a large Safeguarding team who are on hand to deal with any concerns which arise here at School.

 Every school must have a Child Protection Policy – known as the school’s Safeguarding Policy.
 The aim of the policy is to ensure that our school has effective measures in place to safeguard your children from the potential risk of harm and that the safety and wellbeing of the children are of the highest priority in all aspects of our school’s work.
 Safeguarding is not just about protecting children from deliberate harm.
 Having the policy in place ensures that all members of your school community:

-Sandymoor School encourages parents and children to visit the CEOP website (Child Exploitation & Online Protection) www.thinkuknow.co.uk to keep you safe and to build knowledge of how to stay safe online.
+Sandymoor Ormiston Academy encourages parents and children to visit the CEOP website (Child Exploitation & Online Protection) www.thinkuknow.co.uk to keep you safe and to build knowledge of how to stay safe online.
 Security on our computer system is a high priority because there are so many users.

 What we recommend and teach the children about Personal Security Guidelines